 The evolution of European history from World War I to the present, focusing on such areas as the changes in national boundaries, cultural identity, politics, and diplomacy.
 Prerequisite: HIS 221 History of Europe or consent.
-Offered occasionally.
+Offered fall, odd years.

 HISP 341 United States Economic History